coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

     The pages dashboard with the all the pages we just added.
 Notice you can choose how to sort your pages, the default is most recently updated.

-The last pages we will make are children of a child page.
+The last page is a child of a child page.

 * Hover over "Our Products"
 * Choose **Add child page**